RIAPS/interface.modbus.libs/Documentation.md

 https://github.com/RIAPS/interface.modbus.apps/blob/multidevice/TestModbusOpal/device.capnp

-The above file shows the message elements.
+The file link above shows the message elements and the specifice structures are listed below.

 ##### Returned data from a polled event
         struct DeviceEvent {